Vietnam.vn - Nền tảng quảng bá Việt Nam

 The move followed a vote held on December 8, in which 13 of the 15 members of the UN Security Council, including Russia and China, voted in favor of the resolution, while the US vetoed it and the UK abstained.

-US Deputy Permanent Representative to the United Nations Robert Wood said the resolution was "far from reality" and would "not be able to move forward", while Russia criticized the US's ineffective foreign policy, which only knows how to protect allies and prevent the Security Council from intervening in the situation.
+US Deputy Permanent Representative to the United Nations Robert Wood said the resolution was "far from reality" and would "not be able to move forward", while Russia criticized the US foreign policy as ineffective, only knowing how to protect allies and prevent the Security Council from intervening in the situation.

 The remaining members of the Security Council expressed disappointment that the resolution demanding a humanitarian ceasefire was not adopted.
 The Palestinian representative to the United Nations said that the lives of millions of Palestinians were at risk; regional and international peace and security were seriously affected.